ansgarwiechers/clogger/README.txt

 Example
 =======
-' creating a new Logger instance
+' creating a new CLogger instance
-Set myLogger = New Logger
+Set myLogger = New CLogger

 ' configuring the logger
 myLogger.Debug = True               ' enable debug logging